 - 1 tbsp freshly chopped chives

-- Slice the aubergine in equally thick slices (about 1 cm thick).
+- Slice the aubergine into equally thick slices (about 1 cm thick).
 Steam for 3-5 minutes until tender but still tight.
 Let cool off.

 - Chop the onion, chives and dill.
 Blend with the oat creme fraiche, and lastly add the seaweed caviar in a jar.